 David Meadowcroft joined the Board in March 2015.
 David is employed by Carillion, a construction and services company, where he works in Facilities Management responsible for the maintenance of all of the properties of a number of large high street brands such as the Royal Bank of Scotland.
-Carillion is one of the largest organisations in the country in this sector and as he has a passion for supporting the development of young people, he is proud that Carillion is one of the largest trainers of apprentices around.
+Carillion is one of the largest organisations in the country in this sector.
+David has a passion for supporting the development of young people and he is proud that Carillion is one of the largest trainers of apprentices.
 David grew up in West Cumbria, which is where he developed a passion for the countryside and outdoor pursuits.
 He lives in Old Stratford with his wife and two teenage sons.
 David is a member of the Remuneration Committee.

 Dr Liz Marr

 Dr Liz Marr joined the Board in December 2011 and is Director of Teaching at the Open University.
 After leaving school and going straight in to the workplace, she started university as a mature student.
 A BSc, MSc and PhD later, Liz began working as a lecturer at Manchester Metropolitan University where she eventually became head of widening participation.
 In 2009, she moved to the OU where she has been able to pursue her passion - the provision of higher education as a means of achieving social justice.
 Liz was awarded the MBA in Higher Education Management with Distinction at the Institute of Education, University of London, in 2012 and is co-author of ‘Identity Crisis: Working in Higher Education in the 21st Century’, published by Trentham Books.
 Liz is (joint) Vice Chair of Governors and chairs the Remuneration Committee and the Curriculum & Quality Group.
 Liz is also Governor Champion for SEND.